conducive333/spreadsheet-memory-benchmarking/README.md

         - `utils`       : Contains various Python helper code.

 - Files:
+    - `createdata.py`       : A script for generating custom datasets.
     - `memscript.py`        : The script for running memory benchmark experiments.
     - `visualizer.ipynb`    : Same as `memscript.py`, except that experimental results are plotted as soon as they become available.